-Fossil fuels: We have been using far too much of it and it is used for almost everything—electricity, cars, planes, you name it.
+Fossil fuels: We have been using far too much of them and they are used for almost everything—electricity, cars, planes, you name it.
 They do not only harm the environment by emitting tons of CO2 into the air, but they also make us sick.
 Why do we still use them if they are so harmful?
 Because they are cheap.
 However, renewable energy would be much cheaper!
 At the beginning we would need to invest, yes.
-And it’s not cheap, I grant you that.
+And that's not cheap, I grant you that.
 But!
 After a few years you would not have to pay for electricity anymore because you get it from the sun, from the wind, from the water.
 We have solar panels on the roof and our bill last month was -5 euros.
 YES!
 MINUS FIVE!
 We got paid to use energy.
 And it was only March in the Netherlands, so imagine what it would be like in other countries.

 Palm oil: Yes, I love Nutella as well.
 Who doesn’t?
 But for our Nutella, rain forests get cut and burnt down.
 Why?
 Because the space is needed for oil palms to get palm oil.
 It is the cheapest plant oil in the world and it is in loads of things!
 From food to cosmetics to detergent etc. etc. Burning down the rain forest actually does double harm.
 First, it takes away the natural habitat of animals like the orangutans.
 In Sumatra, one of the three remaining rain forests in the world, you can still see elephants, rhinos, orangutans and tigers living on the same spot.
 Nowhere else in the world.
 By destroying that last piece of rain forest, we are destroying their homes and that would be their end.
 And secondly, trees absorb carbon dioxide.
 Once they are burnt, all of this is catapulted into the air and we are back to air pollution.